 Toggle between UTC time and your default time zone.

-If notifications are activated for a dashboard, an event is created in the event stream.
+If notifications are activated for a dashboard, an event is created in the event explorer.
 This event provides information on text changes, widget changes, dashboard cloning, and dashboard deletion along with the name of the user performing the action.

 Additionally, individual users who activate the notification receive an email alert.
 Any user in the organization, regardless of administrative privileges, can sign up to receive change notifications for a dashboard.